gforester/HAR/CodeBook.md

 |     5|STANDING           |
 |     6|LAYING             |

-** Variable transformation of features.txt file. **
+** features.txt file. **
-The following script code removed -() and replaced with _
-These characters were replaced, because these invalid column name characters, and R replaces these characters with . (period).
-I decided on the _ (underscore).
-I also removed any underscore at the end of the variable name.
-See table 1.
+Created two column variable: "id", "featureVariable" Updated the feature names to be more human readable and replace the characters ()-.
+I found that these characters are not valid in column names.
+In initial debugging they were replaced with "."
+A character vector, __featureColnames__ is generated and used in the read.file col.names parameter.
+This eliminated the requirement to rename the default V1 to V561 column names.
+The following code updated feature names.

 ```
 featureColnames <- featureV %>%
         gsub(pattern = "[\\-\\,\\()\\()-]", replacement = "_") %>%
         gsub(pattern = "[_]{2,3}", replacement = "_") %>%
-        gsub(pattern = "_$", replacement = "")
+        gsub(pattern = "_$", replacement = "") %>%
+        gsub(pattern = "Acc", replacement = "Acceleration") %>%
+        gsub(pattern = "^f", replacement = "freq") %>%
+        gsub(pattern = "^t", replacement = "time") %>%
+        gsub(pattern = "Mag", replacement ="Magnitude")
 ```
-Reduced the variables (columns) from test/X_txt.txt and train/X_train.txt from 561 to 66 variables.
+Reduced the variables (columns) from test/X_txt.txt and train/X_train.txt from 561 to 66 variables with the following code:
 ```
 trainsetMeanStd <- trainset %>%
         dplyr::select(matches("_mean_|_std_|mean$|std$", ignore.case=FALSE))